SkillsFundingAgency/das-employerfinance/README.md

 ##### Add Environment variables

-As OS X doesn't have an azure emulator you will need to set the configuration storage string to point to your external azure storage.
+As macOS doesn't have an azure emulator you will need to set the configuration storage string to point to your external azure storage.
 To set this string just create the following environmental variable:

 **APPSETTING_ConfigurationStorageConnectionString --> 'You connection string'**